 How do I know what computer video card I have?

 Many versions of Microsoft Windows will automatically detect and install your video card.
-Assuming no video issues currently exist with the video card you can determine the video card under display adapters in Device Manager, as shown in the picture to the right.
+Assuming no video issues currently exist with the video card you can determine the video card under display adapters in Device Manager, as shown in the picture.

 As can be seen in the picture this computer has two video cards and are labeled as NVIDIA GeForce 7900 GTX, which is the manufacturer and model of the video card.

 If you right-click the video card and click Properties you'll get a window like the properties window also shown in this picture.
 As can be seen the location of this video card is PCI Slot 2.
 Which is helpful for when you want to know the bus the video card is.

-Note: If you are experiencing video issues or the video card is being detected as a "Standard VGA" adapter it is likely what Microsoft Windows is not detecting the video card and if you need to determine the video card for drivers you will need to try the next step.
+Note: If you are experiencing video issues or the video card is being detected as a "Standard VGA" adapter it is likely what Microsoft Windows is not detecting the video card and if you need to determine the video card for drivers you need to try the next step.

 Download one of the third-party programs for detecting computer hardware.
 These utilities can be used to help identify and list all of the hardware found in your computer.